 Back in March, the town of Moab had to shut down all non-essential businesses and the national parks, because they had record-breaking numbers of visitors to their national parks despite their requests urging visitors to stay away.

 Please, do what you can to reduce the chance of spreading the virus and causing more distress.
-The best thing to do is to stay local and hike in your town.
-Besides, some of the greatest gems are right in our own backyard.
+If you do decide to travel to trailheads away from your local area, consider your impact on those communities and take extra precautions.

-Don’t Carpool or Congegrate in the Trailhead Parking Lot
+Don’t Carpool or Congegate in the Trailhead Parking Lot

-I know, it’s shocking for me to say that.
-And, it’s probably the only time you’ll hear me say that.
+It’s probably the only time you’ll hear me tell you not to carpool.
 But… it’s the best thing right now.
 Driving in cars with friends means you’ll be in pretty tight proximity, so it’s advised not to carpool unless you’re driving with the people you live with.

 Want to celebrate the hike with a post-trail beer?
 Go home and have a virtual happy hour.
 Don’t crack beers and sit on the back of your truck socializing with other hikers.

 Social distancing while hiking is just as important as it is in the supermarket.
 When practiced properly, social distancing works to slow the spread of a contagious disease, in efforts to ensure the healthcare system is able to manage cases as they come.

 Your best bet to hike safely during COVID-19 is to only go out with those that live in your household.
 Because, in all honesty, you’re probably not going to stay 6+ feet away from your hiking partners the whole time, even with the best intentions.

 - Keep your distance from others (6+ feet at least)

 - Try to pick a wider trail and step off the trail to let people pass